cbaca/graphics_in_c/README.md

 ### Current state:
 - Successfully drawing a 2D rectangle with colors and texture from png
-- reading and storing keyboard input successfully
+- reading, storing, and interacting with keyboard input successfully
-- matrix math is chaos
+- matrix math is not breaking the program, I think
-- I can't figure out how to make this damn README display correctly

 ### Goals:
 - use a world coordinate system that is much wider than NVC.